-American Spoon got its start here in my hometown, and was the site of the original American Spoon store and café.
-They serve 24 housemade flavors of authentic Italian gelato, and their artisanal preserves, made from locally grown cherries and other fruits, and dip mixes are absolutely delicious too.
+American Spoon got its start here in my hometown and was the original American Spoon store and café.
+They serve 24 housemade flavors of authentic Italian gelato, and their artisanal preserves, made from locally grown cherries and other fruits and dip mixes, are absolutely delicious.
 It’s a great spot to grab a snack or a light lunch.

 Beach House Restaurant on Deer Lake

-Not far form Boyne Mountain Resort, Beach House Restaurant on Deer Lake is a beautiful dining experience.
-The inside is spacious and cozy, and the view from the restaurant is positively splendid, especially as the sunsets over the lake.
-Drop in anytime of the year for excellent service, fresh, inventive dishes, and beautiful views.
+Not far from Boyne Mountain Resort, Beach House Restaurant on Deer Lake is a beautiful dining experience.
+The inside is spacious and cozy, and the view from the restaurant is positively splendid, especially as the sunsets over the lake—Drop-in any time of the year for excellent service, fresh, inventive dishes, and beautiful views.